Fossj117/fossj117.github.io/_posts/2023-12-20-notes-on-scott.md

 ## What is Anarchism About?

 Scott endorses what he calls a "anarchist squint" as being useful in various aspects of politics and political analysis.
-The idea (I think), is both that aspects of anarchism are both useful and more common & relevant than they are often given credit for.
-And so you gain something by looking at the world through anarchist glasses so to speak.
+The idea is that aspects of anarchism are both useful and more common than they are often given credit for.
+We gain something by looking at the world through anarchist glasses.

 A few anarchist principles that Scott highlights: